alexdmiller/shape-mapper/docs/tutorial-getting-started.md

     }
     ```

     Note that the size of our box is proportional to the measurements we took of the physical cardboard box.
-In this way, we're modeling the physical object in virtual space.
+We're modeling the physical object in virtual space by ensuring our virtual dimensions are proportional to our physical dimensions.

-4. Next, we'll write a simple draw function that renders an outline of the box.
+4. Write a draw function that renders the outline of the box.
 To map our rendered geometry to the physical box, we'll need to sandwich the drawing code within the `mapper.beginMapping()` and `mapper.endMapping()` lines.

     ``` java
     void draw() {